 Establish the full repertoire of miRNAs that are selectively exported by EVs in response to cavin-1 expression.

-Identify potential interaction partners involved with miRNA sorting.
+Identify potential miRNA escort proteins involved with miRNA sorting.

 Verify the functionality of candidate miRNA escort proteins by assessing binding ability and co-localisation with miRNAs and EVs.

 Methods:

+Figure 3 shows the workflow for the project.

 Advanced Prostate Cancer cell line: PC3

 PC3 cell line is a model cell line for advanced prostate cancer, which exhibits CAV1 expression without cavins.
-By transformation with lentivirus, this line can establish stable expression of introduced proteins.
-Hereby, this cell line is ideal for assessing the miRNA secretion mediated by cavin introduction.
-PC3 expressing GFP and GFP-tagged cavin proteins had previously been generated (Bastiani et al. 2009)and will be used throughout this project.
+PC3 expressing GFP and GFP-tagged cavin proteins had previously been generated (Bastiani et al. 2009)and characterised (Bastiani 2009), and will be used throughout this project.
 GFP expressing PC3 cells will be used as a CAV1+/Cavin-1- control.

-Aim 1: Which microRNAs are selectively exported?
+Aim 1: Assessment of exported miRNAs

-Bioinformatics will be employed to assess previously compiled miRNA-seq data and later verified by RT-qPCR.
-Total RNA was extracted from EVs excreted from PC3 cells expressing GFP only or cavin-1::GFP.
-This RNA was then captured for sequencing using NEBNext Small RNA Library Prep Kit and aligned to the human genome using Illumina NextSeq technology to find raw counts of miRNA species found in the EV and cell fraction.
+A miRNA-seq experiment was performed in the lab to profile the miRNA content in PC3 cells and their EVs.
+Three replicates of total RNA was extracted from EVs or cell pellets of PC3 cells expressing GFP only or cavin-1::GFP.
+Small RNA was prepared for sequencing, and the results aligned to the human genome.
+I have received the raw counts of miRNA species and will perform bioinformatics to analyse the miRNA-seq data and verify candidate miRNAs by RT-qPCR.

 Comparing the GFP expressive to the cavin-1 expressive PC3 cell lines should reveal miRNAs that are differentially exported in PC3 model system upon change of lipid raft composition.
 Further comparing this fold change (FC) in the EVs to the cell change in miRNAs will reveal whether the change in the EVs are selective, and not a product of total cell expression.

 Bioinformatics analysis: